Why Is my Sage 50 running slow?

 First, have your system check for HDD errors.
-You can learn how to do this here: http://support.microsoft.com/kb/315265 If the drive is error free, reorganizing its content can make it much more efficient, see how to Defragment your hard drives at: http://support.microsoft.com/
+You can learn how to do this here: https://support.microsoft.com/ If the drive is error free, reorganizing its content can make it much more efficient, see how to De-fragment your hard drives at: https://support.microsoft.com/

 If after doing these things, the hard drive is still very busy, it’s time to consider adding an additional drive and divvying up the workload.
 Most desktop computers can support two to four drives in total, but are originally shipped with only one.
 Faster hard drives may also be an option.

 More than one of the above scenarios might be hindering your performance.
 All systems have bottlenecks, and sometimes correcting one of them can exacerbate another.
 If after trying the above suggestions you are at a loss as to why your Sage 50 runs so slow, you should contact Accounting Business Solutions by JCS www.jcscomputer.com or give us a call Toll Free 800-475-1047.

 So when you ask yourself why is my Sage 50 running slow?

 These may be ways to resolve your Sage 50 by Sage Software from running slow.
 If you need assistance we are just a phone call away.

 – If you are technical there is a knowledge base article on this.
 If you are not technical we can help you with this or your IT department/support staff

 - If the shared data folder’s permissions and/or security have not been set properly, it can cause slowness;